-The bulk of their production is Pinot Noir (four different Pinot’s produced) as this is one of his favorite wines, as well as two Cabernet Sauvignons, the Purple and Bronze label.
-Bill used to produce big bold high tannic Cabernet Sauvignons but enjoys the softer lower tannin more velvety mouth feel Cabs which is what he now produces.
-These are the types of wines that we enjoy and seek out.
-To produce these “softer” wines he removes the seeds during every step of the winemaking process.
+Despite the winery being located on Howell Mountain (Cabernet Sauvignon country), the bulk of their production is Pinot Noir (four different Pinot’s produced) as this varietal was one of Bills favorite wines, as well as two Cabernet Sauvignons, the Purple and Bronze label.
+Bill used to produce big bold high tannic Cabernet Sauvignons later in life he began to enjoy softer wines with finer grained tannins – a mouth feel that was more velvet in nature; these are the style of Cabernet Sauvignon that the winery currently produces.
+To produce these “softer” wines their winemaking team removes the seeds during every step of the winemaking process.
 Grape seeds have a lot of tannins and when they are sitting in alcohol, the actual alcohol will cause the seeds to release their tannins into the wine.

-Their first commercial vintage was in 2001.
-The source of the Cabernet Sauvignon is from his Piedra Hill Vineyard which is located next to the winery.
+The first commercial vintage of W.H.
+Smith Wines was in 2001.
+The source of the Cabernet Sauvignon is from their Piedra Hill Vineyard which is located next to the winery.
 The location is above the fog line which provides a cooler overall climate compared to the Napa Valley floor.
 This means longer ripening, higher acidity and a more even ripening of the grapes.
 W.H.
-Smith selects only the most intensely flavored and aromatic wine from select barrels for his final blends.
-He also keeps fruit from individual clones separate until the final blends are constructed.
-We tried several barrel samples during our visit including what will be their 2006 bronze label.
+Smith selects only the most intensely flavored and aromatic wine from select barrels for the final blends.
+They also keep fruit from individual clones separate until the final blends are constructed.
+We tried several barrel samples during our visit including what would become the components for the W.H Smith 2006 bronze label.
 This dark wine has a very round mouth feel; even so young, it is already an elegant style of Cabernet Sauvignon.

-Their Maritime is their “high end” Pinot Noir and the fruit for this wine is selected from several vineyards all within close proximity to the Pacific Ocean.
-Compared to their Sonoma Coast Pinot Noir this wine is darker and more shows more concentrated fruit both in the bouquet and on the palate, all the while retaining the wonderful elegant smoothness.
+The Maritime is their premium Pinot Noir and the fruit for this wine is selected from several vineyards all within close proximity to the Pacific Ocean.
+Compared to their Sonoma Coast Pinot Noir this wine is generally darker and more shows more concentrated fruit both in the bouquet and on the palate, all the while retaining the wonderful elegant smoothness.
 The palate shows a variety of fruit including plum and cherry with a soft lingering finish.

-The bronze label 2006 Howell Mountain estate wine has a distinctive nose that shows hints of evergreen mixed with aromatic dark fruit followed by a palate that is surprisingly smooth for this mountain grown wine.
+The bronze label 2006 W.H.
+Smith Wines Howell Mountain estate wine has a distinctive nose that shows hints of evergreen mixed with aromatic dark fruit followed by a palate that is surprisingly smooth for this mountain grown wine.
 The tannins are balanced and form the structure for a pleasing finish.
-The 2006 purple label, also an estate wine from their Howell Mountain vineyard is a decidedly bigger wine than the bronze label – its a wine for you serious Cab lovers!
+The 2006 purple label, also an estate wine from their Howell Mountain vineyard is a decidedly bigger wine than the bronze label – its a wine for serious Cabernet Sauvignon lovers.
 Hints of vanilla and ripe black fruit show in the bouquet followed by rich concentrated dark fruits on the palate.

-Sometimes you can find winemaker Bill and his wife Joan in the tasting room.
-WH Smith plans on holding special events from time to time in this tasting room.
+Sometimes you can find Bill’s wife Joan in the tasting room.
+On occasion, W.H.
+Smith Wines will hold special events from time to time in this tasting room.